CERIT-SC/rancher-apps/charts/minio/v0.1/app-readme.md

 Persistent Volume Claim is used as a storage for running applications/pods in Kubernetes.
 If you want to upload/download data to/from this storage, minio server provides convenient way to do it.

-~Due to minio limitation, you see only top level directories.
-Files from PVC root are not accessible.~ Files from directories and subdirectories can be accessed as needed.
+**Due to minio limitation, you see only top level directories.
+Files from PVC root are not accessible.** Files from directories and subdirectories can be accessed as needed.
 Workaround for this limitation is done (automatically) symlinking root of the PVC to `root` directory/bucket.

 ## Namespace

-~It is important do deploy minio server into the same namespace where your PVC is located.~ The PVC name is selected in the form below.
+**It is important do deploy minio server into the same namespace where your PVC is located.** The PVC name is selected in the form below, select *Use an existing namespace* and select the one that the PVC is from.

 ## Authentication
 In the form below, enter username and password that will be used for Web authentication and S3 authentication.
-In case of S3 authentication, `username` is an ~access key~ and `password` is a ~secret key~.
+In case of S3 authentication, `username` is an **access key** and `password` is a **secret key**.

 ## Web Access